Webhooks

 Webhook Types

-We support webhooks for the following event types:
+We support webhooks for the following domains:

 Configuration